psanan/website/website_fun/README.md

 # Source for patricksanan.org

-This is a "fun" website, in the web 1.0 sense.
+This is a "fun" website, in the learning-to-code, web 1.0 sense.
-It's intended to be non-scalable, but in return, fun to work on with low-level tools because there are few levels of abstraction.
-(And it's just static HTML and CSS, so it won't be slowed down by the usual things that bloat websites).
+It's non-scalable, to be sure, but in return, it's fun to work on with low-level.
+There aren't any levels of abstractioon top of HTML and CSS.

+(And it's so simple, I have to believe it'll load quickly and work anywhere).

 All HTML files live directly in `site/`.
 A single CSS stylesheet and other resources are in subdirectories of `site/`.